brumar/flying-lab/README.md

 I'm a passionate advocate for effective learning techniques, with a background that includes:

 - 🎓 Engineering degree and Ph.D. in cognitive sciences, followed by 8 years in EdTech as a tech professional
-- 🏆 Active community engagement through memory competitions, open source toolings, and co-organizing a "learning how to learn" meetup in Paris
+- 🏆 Active community engagement through memory competitions, open source toolings, and I co-organized a "learning how to learn" meetup in Paris

 🔮 My vision is that new technologies can now provide a robust support for a more joyful and efficient learn-at-home experience for students and lifelong learners alike.